|

 CZECHOSLOVAKIA, 1930, in the lower left of the vignette, Scott C16-17

-CUBA, 1962, the World Exposition of Stamps in Prague (under the KOS), Scott C238
+CUBA, 1962, the World Exposition of Stamps in Prague includes the above, Scott C238